 - The Laurels, Bacchus Marsh Adult Education Centre

-- Adult, Community and Further Education
+- Adult, Community and

 - Centre for Adult Education

-‘CAE exists to provide learning to the Victorian community through a wide range of programs and services’.
+‘Provides learning to the Victorian community through a wide range of programs and services’.

 - Learn Local

-Melbourne Adult and Community Education Centre
+Other Adult and Community Education Centres

 - Monash Short Courses Centre